plone/training/mastering-plone/custom_search.rst

 .. note::

-    This chapter refers to add-ons that are only useable in Classic Plone.
+    This chapter refers to add-ons that are only useable in Plone Classic.

     You may check https://github.com/collective/awesome-volto/ to find out if there are add-ons for Volto that provide custom search since things are happening fast.